kexiZeroing/kexiZeroing.github.io/src/posts/swr-swc-msw.md

   // Return JSX based on data and error state
 }
 ```

+React Query takes the good parts of Apollo and brings them to REST.
+It works with any function that returns a Promise and embraces the stale-while-revalidate caching strategy.
+The library tries to keep your data as fresh as possible while at the same time showing data to the user as early as possible.

+> TanStack Query is a server-state library, responsible for managing asynchronous operations between your server and client.
+Vuex, Pinia, Zustand, etc. are client-state libraries that can be used to store asynchronous data.

+`staleTime` is the duration until a query transitions from fresh to stale.
+As long as the query is fresh, data will always be read from the cache only - no network request will happen.
+If the query is stale (which per default is: instantly), you will still get data from the cache, but a background refetch can happen.

+Stale queries are refetched automatically in the background when:
+- Its corresponding component mounts (`refetchOnMount`)
+- The window is refocused (`refetchOnWindowFocus`)
+- The network is reconnected (`refetchOnReconnect`)
+- The query is optionally configured with a refetch interval (`refetchInterval`)

 ## SWC - Rust-based platform for the Web
 SWC (stands for Speedy Web Compiler) is a super-fast TypeScript / JavaScript compiler written in Rust, and can be used for both compilation and bundling.
 SWC is 20x faster than babel on a single-core benchmark, 68x faster than babel on a multicore benchmark.